rebeccafoltin/faerie-path-react-front/README.md

 ## Project Planning
 -
--
--

 ## User Stories
-1. Sign Up: If you're a first time user, sign up with your email and password.
+1. Sign Up: If you are new, welcome!
+Please sign up with your email and password.
-2. Sign In: If you're already registered, congrats!
-Click 'Sign In.'
+2. Sign In: If you have an account, click sign in.
 Change your password if needed.
-3. Creating a Profile: Create your own profile and make edits/delete if desired.
-4. Game: Enter the game and play!
-5. High Scores: View yours and others high scores.

-- User will be able to sign up.
+- User can sign up.
-- User will be able to sign in, sign out and change password.
+- User can sign in, sign out, and change password.
-- User will create a profile and be able to edit/delete profile.
+- User can create a faerie resource
-- User will be able to play the game.
-- User will be able to view their high scores and others high scores.
+- User can read a faerie resource
+- User can index faerie resources
+- User can update a faerie resource
+- User can delete a faerie resource

 ## API Routes
 ### _Profile Routes_